Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

 \subsection{Experimental comparison}

 Saito and coworkers measured the RF emission spectrum of Np$^+$ using various bandpass filters.\cite{saito2020direct} In this experimental work, the cations were excited at an average internal energy of approximately 6.5~eV.
-The spectrum recorded by these authors intially increases around 560~nm ($\sim 17,900~\cm$), reaches a maximum between 670–-700 nm ($\sim 14,900$--14,300~\cm) and finally decreases slightly at photon energies of about 850~nm ($\sim 11,800~\cm$).
-Comparing with the absorption spectrum experimentally measured for Np$^+$ by Bally and coworkers,\cite{bally1998electronic} the RF emission spectrum reported by Saito and coworkers agrees in the increasing region from 560 to 700~nm but shows a marked difference at higher wavelengths where the absorption spectrum vanishes.
-As shown in Fig.~\ref{fig:RCfreq}a, the position of the D$_1$ state is too low to be clearly resolved with the bandpass filters used in Ref.~\citenum{saito2020direct}.
-However, our calculations also suggest that the slight decrease observed in the 700--850 nm region can be explained by the broad width of the D$_2$ band, likely with a contribution from the D$_1$ state.
+The spectrum recorded by these authors initially increases around 560~nm ($\sim 17900~\cm$) and reaches a maximum between 750 and 800 nm ($\sim$ 13330--12500~\cm).
+Comparing with the absorption spectra experimentally measured for Np$^+$ by Bally and coworkers,\cite{bally1998electronic} and independently by Pino and coworkers,\cite{Pino:1999bh} the RF emission spectrum reported by Saito and coworkers agrees in the increasing region between 560 nm up to the maximum of the absorption spectrum at 670.9 nm (14900~\cm),\cite{Pino:1999bh} but shows a marked difference at higher wavelengths where the absorption spectrum vanishes.
 More recently, Kusuda and coworkers\cite{kusuda2024detection} measured the RF emission spectrum of An$^+$ with a similar experiment as for Np$^+$.
-The average internal energy in the cations was around 6 eV.
-In Ref.~\citenum{kusuda2024detection}, the measured RF emission spectrum steadily increases from 625~nm and reaches a maximum at 775~nm, before remaining almost constant until the measured wavelength reaches its maximum at 825 nm.
-In constrat with the Np$^+$ experiment,\cite{saito2020direct} the position of the maximum of the RF emission spectrum is observed at a lower frequency than the absorption spectrum.
-As shown in Fig.~\ref{fig:RCfreq}b, our calculations clearly suggest that the width of the D$_2$ band cannot explain the signal measured in the 800~nm region alone.
-However, a strong additional contribution from the D$_1$ state suffices to solve this discrepancy and account for the different behaviors of the naphthalene and anthracene cations.
+The average internal energy in the cations was around 6~eV.
+In Ref.~\citenum{kusuda2024detection}, the measured RF emission spectrum steadily increases from 625~nm and reaches a maximum at 775~nm, before remaining almost constant until the measured wavelength reaches its maximum at 825~nm.
+Similarly as for the Np$^+$ experiment,\cite{saito2020direct} the position of the maximum of the RF emission spectrum (775~nm, 12900~\cm) is observed at a lower frequency than the maximum of experimental absorption spectrum located at 722.4~nm (13843~\cm) and measured in Ref.~\citenum{szczepanski1993electronic}.
+Both shifts measured by Saito and coworkers for Np$^+$ and An$^+$ were interpreted in Ref.~\citenum{saito2020direct} and~\citenum{kusuda2024detection} as Stokes shifts.